Ramat Rachel shooting attack

 The Ramat Rachel shooting attack was a mass shooting carried out by Jordanian Legion soldiers, on 23 September 1956, who opened fire across the Israel/Jordan border on a group of Israeli archaeologists working inside Israeli sovereign territory near Kibbutz Ramat Rachel.
 Four Israeli archaeologists were killed in the event and 16 others were wounded.

 The attack

 On Sunday, 23 September 1956, a tour was held for a group of Israeli archaeologists at the archaeological excavations near Kibbutz Ramat Rachel.
 During the tour machine-gun fire was opened on the archaeologists from Jordanian positions at Mar Elias Monastery near the Jerusalem-Bethlehem road.
-The fire killed four people, including the archaeologist Jacob Pinkerfeld, and 16 others were wounded.
+The gunfire killed four people, including the archaeologist Jacob Pinkerfeld, and 16 others were wounded.
 Another person who was seriously injured in the shooting died eventually of his wounds five years later.